 I’ll answer these questions, comparing between spin bikes and upright bikes and how they stand against other stationary bikes.

 You can get more fit and lose weight using both bikes, and all from the comfort of your home, saving you a lot of time.

 The hassle of getting dressed and doing all the preps before going to the gym can you make you more likely to procrastinate the workout.
 Having an exercise bike at home that is ready to be used instantly can make you much more likely to work out.

-But there are still key differences you should know about.
+But there are some key differences you should know about.

 I want to focus here not only on how upright bikes compare to spin bikes but also how they compare to recumbent stationary bikes.
 You may be curious as to which bike burns more calories, so I promise to answer that too.

-The main types of exercise bikes other than spin bikes are upright bikes and recumbent exercise bikes.
-That said, you may hear people refer to these simply as stationary bikes.
+The 3 main types of exercise bikes: upright bikes, recumbent exercise bikes and spin bikes..
+That said, you may hear people refer to any of them simply as stationary bikes.

 Upright Bikes vs. Spin Bikes (Indoor Cycles)